AndresMpa/babylon/webpackCourse/note.md

 Webpack come with different development modes: "production", "development", etc...
 Also wthere are flags like watch made for help devs to see whats going on

+## Environmental variables

+Those are variable created on a base file call .env are used to make easier deployment process

 ## Deploy